WDI-SEA/notes/05-node-express/express-apis/02organization.md

 Adding partials can dry up the code a bit, but [EJS Layouts](https://www.npmjs.com/package/express-ejs-layouts) can take this modularity even farther and make a big diffence with large applications.

-EJS layouts is a node package that allows us to create a boilerplate (aka a _layout_) that we can inject whatever content into based on which route is reached.
+EJS layouts is a node package that allows us to create a boilerplate (aka a _layout_) that we can inject content into based on which route is reached.
 Layouts normally include header and footer content that you want to display on every page (navbar, sitemap, logo, etc.).

 ### Install EJS Layouts